PJaramilloV/Mitsuba3PointCloudRenderer/README.md

 ```bash
 python3.7 render_mitsuba3_2pc.py custom-folder/*
 ```
 You can also use `*` to render all pairs in a folder, or with certain pattern.
+You may need to put the path between `"`, like `"custom-folder/*"`.